Chapter 19: Judged

 Rebekah walked through them scowling.
 She checked the instructions again and blinked.
 The building was extensive, with windows on its upper floor.
 Its sign over the main doors read: “Bekh’s Bold Bargains.”
 The image below it was a stylized depiction of her face.
 Her thickly bearded face.

 What’s Parsons done now?

-As she stormed up the stairs, she was wondering how to fix this mess without wrecking everything she’d built, only to find a seated Bywold Parsons speaking to…Charles Dugan.
+As she stormed up the stairs, she wondered how to fix this mess without wrecking everything she’d built, only to find a seated Bywold Parsons speaking to…Charles Dugan.
 “What the…?
 What’s going on?”

-“Mr. Bekh,’ Parsons said, rising to his feet and bowing, “I apologize for the recent inconveniences.
+“Mr. Bekh,” Parsons said, rising to his feet and bowing, “I apologize for the recent inconveniences.
 I—”

-“However,” Charles sprouted a slight grin, “I wasn’t going to take any chances until I confirmed that your employer, Mr. Bekh, was still the…man…I knew long ago.
-How about I buy you a drink and we talk about recent developments?
+“However,” Charles sprouted a grin, “I wasn’t going to take any chances until I confirmed that your employer, Mr. Bekh, was still the…man…I knew long ago.
+How about I buy you a drink, and we talk about recent developments?
 Parsons, join us.”